Samuel S. Cox: Personal life

 Cox married Julia A. Buckingham on October 11, 1849.
 The two first met aboard a stage coach on Cox's way to Brown and became reacquainted upon his return to Zanesville as a lawyer.
 They honeymooned in Europe from May to September 1851 and saw the Great Exhibition.
 Julia wrote many of his speeches.

-Cox's nickname "Sunset" came from a florid description of the sunset he wrote as a young editor at the Ohio Statesman, on May 19, 1853.
+Cox's nickname "Sunset" came from a florid description of a "stormful sunset" he wrote as a young editor at the Ohio Statesman, on May 19, 1853.
 The sobriquet was used by some to insinuate Cox was a chronic exaggerator.
 James H. Baker, then the editor of the Scioto Gazette, a Whig newspaper in Chillicothe, gave him the title "by reason of a highly wrought and sophomoric editorial on a flaming sunset after a great storm."

 Cox was an avid traveler and kept detailed accounts of his trips abroad.